 Mostly, we find things easier to see if they have good contrast.
 The best contrast is black and white, but sometimes that can appear a bit stark, and a softer contrast is used for comfort.
 Pale colours and shades of grey can feel more refined, pleasant and artistic, but when things become too pale they can become difficult or impossible to make out.

-It’s frustrating when we encounter black food labelling on a grey background, or a bank form all done in pale blue on white.
-Even worse is trying to read an old receipt where the print has faded out almost completely.
+It’s frustrating when we encounter (say) food labelling text that is black print on a grey background, or a bank form all done in pale blue on white.
+This is just careless design.
+An important part of inclusive and thoughtful design is avoiding low contrast whenever possible, even if it looks arty/cool.

 When I first built this website, I used an image of a faded historical document, two hundred years old.
-But then I realised there’s a more everyday example of faded documents.
-This receipt is only two months old, and already I have no idea what it was for.
+But then I realised this isn’t a thing only encountered by historians and archaeologists — we encounter terribly faded print all the time.
+This receipt was only two months old when I photographed it, and I already had no idea what some of the text said.

-Embossed text is also low contrast, as found on some food packaging where the expiry date is stamped into the box, rather than printed on.
+Embossed text is also low contrast.
+Examples are often found on food or medication packaging, where the expiry date is stamped into the box, rather than printed on.
 Also credit cards traditionally use embossed numbers, rather than printed — thankfully, this is now starting to change.

-Even those of us lucky enough to have perfect vision still experience situations in which our vision is not sufficient for the task at hand.
-Consider that as, not vision impairment, but vision insufficiency.
-Before we get on to true vision impairment, it’s instructive to consider situations of vision insufficiency to see what we can learn from them.
+Even those of us lucky enough to have perfect vision still experience situations in which our vision is not good enough for what we want to do.
+Of course, that’s not vision impairment, so let’s call it vision insufficiency.
+And before we move on to thinking about true vision impairment, let’s see what we can learn from these annoying situations.

-The reason I’m showing this device is that those images were truly tiny, each page much less than a centimetre high.
-There was no way our eyes could see such fine detail, so we used a microfiche reader to project a highly magnified image of the slide on to a screen.
-This was how we dealt with encountering detail that was too small — we used a device that made it bigger.
+The reason I’m showing this device is that those images were truly tiny, an entire page being much less than a centimetre high.
+There was no way our eyes could see such fine detail, so we used these microfiche readers to project a highly magnified image of the slide on to a screen.
+That was how we dealt with encountering detail that was too small — we used a device that made it bigger.

 This is an extreme case, but we’ve all encountered unreasonably small legal fine print (presumably they don’t want you to read it), or a splinter in our finger, or an interesting-but-tiny insect.